Plumsail/forms-docs/source/javascript/manager.rst

     *   -   **fd.validators**

-        -   Returns an array of form validators, can be used to add new ones.
+        -   Get an array of form validators, can be used to add new ones.
             These are more complex validators than Field Validators and are used for several fields, to check that different fields have appropriate values.

             For example, you want certain options to be only available if the user's age is above 18 or some other criteria.